-Qu lestions Question guidance 35.
-Please provide us with an estimate of the population size of your local community (your area of benefit) This should show the number of people living in your local community, not just the number of people your organisation is currently engaged with.
+Questions Question guidance 35.
+Please provide us with an estimate of the population size of your local community (your area of benefit) population size of your local This should show the number of people living in your local community, not just the number of people your organisation is currently engaged with.
 36. Please tell us if your organisation already owns any assets in your area of benefit: Yes/ No If Yes, please list the community assets you own By assets we mean a community asset such as a community building or a piece of land.
 We do not expect all applicants to own assets.
-37. Tell us about the peoperation of your organisation.
-No of people from your community of benefit This question will help us to understand the current level of community engagement in the day to day running of the community business.
+37. Tell us about the peop Full time staff Part-time staff Regular volunteers ple who help to run y Total no of people engaged This question will help us to understand the current level of community engagement in the day to day running of the community business.
 Input data for all that apply.
 If you don't know the exact figures, please provide an estimate.
-For example, your organisation employs 5 staff in total and 3 of these staff are from your local area of benefit.
-In this situation, input: Total number of people engaged = 5 and number of people from the community you serve = 3.
+For example, your organisation employs 5 staff in total and 3 of these staff are from your local community.
+In this situation, input: Total number of people engaged = 5 and number of people from your community = 3.
 Regular volunteers are the people, not including board members, who work with your organisation on a frequent basis, for example, weekly, fortnightly or monthly to arrange activities, attend meetings and develop your projects.
-38. How many Full Time Equivalent (FTE) staff does your organisation employ in total?
-Example: A standard working week is five days.
+38. How many Full Time Equivalent (FTE) staff does your organisation employ in total? does your organisation employ Example: A standard working week is five days.
 If you employ someone who works for 5 days a week, that person is full time, and this corresponds to 1 FTE.
 If you employ 3 people who work part time and each works 2.5 days, each person is 0.5 FTE.
 In total, you have 3 x 0.5 = 1.5 FTE.